Archive product

 Description

-Meanwhile, Luisa Casati, Doris Castlerosse, and Peggy Guggenheim used the Unfinished Palazzo as a stage to reinvent their lives, making the building famous or notorious.
+Meanwhile, Luisa Casati, Doris Castlerosse, and Peggy Guggenheim used the Unfinished Palazzo as a stage to reshape their lives, making the building famous or notorious.
 Their worlds of art and imagination boasted an incredible cast of supporting characters, from D'Annunzio and Nijinsky, to Noël Coward, Winston Churchill, and Cecil Beaton, up to Yoko Ono.

 History of Thames & Hudson